alexbadia1/CS598/darpa-tc-engagement3/README.md

 clock).
 This makes it difficult to verify events based on their timestamps, so we ignore ClearScope for now.

-## THEIA notes
-First, we focus on the Nation State attacks in E3 THEIA: one via a malicious extension `pass_mgr`, and another via process injection directly in Firefox processes.
-The report has the injection attacks in section 3.3 and the extension attacks in section 3.11.

-For each attack type, there is one successful attack and also some failed attempts.
-For completeness, we created subgraphs for all observed attacker behaviors, even the failed ones.

-Note that THEIA clearly had some lost logs during capture, as indicated by both the ground truth report and the operational log.
-This directly manifests in the observed subgraphs, which are missing some key logs.
-For example, some of the initial attack steps such as malicious ad servers reported in the ground truth report don't seem to appear in the logs themselves.
-In these cases, we tried our best to include what initial attack steps we could, but a couple of events may be missing here.
-Essentially all of our attack traces started from the reported shellcode server IP addresses, as the malicious ad servers generally don't appear in the logs.

-Another example: both successful attacks involve an extra malicious process (`/home/admin/profile` and `/var/log/mail`) that should be forked somewhere based on UNIX process semantics.
-However, in the logs, these processes "appear out of nowhere", i.e., they are the roots of their own process trees, and are furthermore executed from files with missing data (specifically, we don't know the file paths).
-Unless an automated method somehow anticipates these details without overapproximating other portions of the attack, this simply demonstrates why manual inspection is necessary to correctly reconstruct the attack.

-Although we've discussed the attacks as though they are separate, in reality operational errors made the attackers decide to use the first attack (specifically, the malicious `/home/admin/profile` process) to bootstrap the second attack's `/var/log/mail` process.
-Rather than replicate all of the `profile` attack in the `mail` attack, we simply start from the `profile` process and don't label anything preceeding that.

-### 4.8: THEIA tcexec
-We found `tcexec` in the logs, although as the ground truth indicates, the attack failed and `tcexec` didn't really do anything interesting.
-Furthermore, it was manually downloaded and executed, so it's debatable whether it should even be considered attacker behavior.
-We reproduced the tiny subgraph anyways just in case it is ever needed.

 ## TRACE notes
 We focus on the 3 Nation State TRACE attacks.
 Note that unlike THEIA, TRACE had execution partitioning using BEEP.
 This specifically shows up in the